Washington, Oregon, and Idaho Motorcycle Insurance Quotes

 Get a Quick Quote

 At Vern Fonk, we know there’s nothing like the open road.
-Take to the road with confidence knowing you are fully protected with Washington motorcycle insurance or Oregon motorcycle insurance from Vern Fonk.
+Take to the road with confidence knowing you are fully protected with Washington motorcycle insurance, Oregon motorcycle insurance, or Idaho motorcycle insurance from Vern Fonk.

 With a motorcycle insurance policy from Vern Fonk, you can choose from many options designed to protect both you and your bike.
 Vern Fonk motorcycle insurance policies can be customized specifically to your needs to include things such as comprehensive and collision coverage, liability coverage – including bodily injury and property damage protection, roadside assistance, and more.
 At Vern Fonk, there’s a motorcycle insurance policy for almost all types of bikes.
 So, whether you own a scooter, moped, trike, or any other factory-built two or three-wheeled vehicle, you’ve come to the right place.
 Build a customized policy today and find the coverage you need to cover your specific motorcycle insurance requirements.